Soimuen11/Dotfiles/wiki.md

 (1 being the device ID)
 4. Unmount with : fusermount -u Android/

-## If mouse stops working
+## If your mouse / trackpad stops working

+You need to commands :

-+ sudo modprobe -r psmouse (kill mouse kernel module)
+1. sudo modprobe -r psmouse (kill mouse kernel module)
-+ sudo modprobe psmouse (restart mouse kernel module)
+2. sudo modprobe psmouse (restart mouse kernel module)

+Other solution :
-+ use my script called "mouse" which does exactly that
++ use my script called "mouse" which does exactly that.

 ## Display keystrokes during screencast

+Install this program :
 + screenkey
-+ to install it -> pacman -Ss screenkey OR yay -S screenkey
++ For Arch users : pacman -S screenkey OR yay -S screenkey

 ## Emulating console games

+Many emulators exist.
+Here are the ones I use and consider as "the best" :

+emulatorgames.net -> download roms

-1. nds -> desmume
+1. Nintendo DS (nds) -> desmume
-2. gba -> vbam
+2. GameBoy Advanced (gba) -> vbam
-3. psp -> ppsspp
+3. PlayStation Portable (psp) -> ppsspp
-4. wii-u -> decaf OR cemu+wine
+4. Wii-U -> decaf OR cemu+wine
-5. pc -> wine
+5. PC -> wine + playonlinux
-6. wii + gamecube -> dolphin
+6. Wii + Gamecube -> dolphin
+7. Nintendo 64 -> Mupen64plus

-## Easily style termite terminal
+## Easily style Termite

+Termite is a terminal emulator which I would most definitely recommend.
+To configure colors and fonts quickly and nicely, I recommend this program which you can find on github :

 + termite-style (see on github)
 + https://github.com/adi1090x/termite-style

+For arch users, I believe it is also directly available in the AUR.

 ## Download videos from youtube

+This one program, I cannot live without :

 + youtube-dl

+I have never fully experienced it but some people have recommended it to me :

 + youtube-view to watch yt videos directly in terminal (you need an API to use youtube-view)

 ## Games on Linux

+Nothing is less true than "you cannot play on Linux".
+Try out these one of these 3 programs and you will not be disappointed.
+I highly recommend Steam.
+It has entertained me for many an hour.

 + Wine
 + PlayOnLinux
 + Steam

+All these programs are well documented in the Arch Wiki.
+Be careful and install the proper fonts/dependencies for Steam!
+All three programs are directly available with pacman or in the AUR.

 ## Concatenating pdfs